 Notice: Make sure protective earth on connector and functional earth on shield are connected properly.
-Notice: For more information regarding recommended grounding and shielding instructions, refer to Triamec Motion AG Application Note "Grounding Instructions" [7].
+Notice: It is recommended to attach the motor shield directly to the electrical earth of the cabinet.
+Notice: For more information regarding recommended grounding and shielding instructions, refer to Tri- amec Motion AG Application Note "Grounding Instructions" [8].